cpucortexm/kernel_internals/README3.md

 Semaphores are usually used when there are multiple resources of the same type as counting objects.
 Here it is called counting semaphores. e.g. say we have 2 or more network sockets. semaphore count will be 2.
-If Task A acquires one socket count = 1
+If Task A acquires one socket, semaphore count = 1
-If Task B acquires one socket count = 2
+If Task B acquires one socket, semaphore count = 2
 If another Task C tries to get the socket, it will be blocked until one of the Tasks A or B releases the semaphore.

 There are three tasks that need access.
 A counting semaphore is used to limit the number of simultaneous socket connections.
 Each time a task is finished with the shared resource (that is, its socket closes), it must give back its semaphore so another task can gain access to the network.